Vendor Risk Management Processes for Enterprise Supply Chains: Why Microsoft Excel is Not Enough

 MS Excel is a calculation software, not an assessment tool.
 VRM requires quick analysis, assessments, projections, risk monitoring, what-if scenarios, simulations, planning, and more.
 These functions are beyond the capacity of spreadsheets.

 Lack of Intelligence

 Spreadsheets don’t come with built-in intelligence features.
 As such, they don’t give insights into risks and threats - an essential element of Supply Chain Risk Management.

 Enterprises grow over time, and so do their VRM needs and requirements.
 Unfortunately, excel offers no support to adapt to your growing business requirements, except for duplicating a document.

 So, what are your options beyond Microsoft Excel to run your VRM processes more effectively?

 For most enterprises, the answer is dedicated, advanced, and more powerful VRM software that not only overcomes the shortages in Excel but also gives you complete control over your supply chain management, from risk identification and assessment to supplier onboarding and monitoring.

-The next-generation vendor risk management solutions are designed to collect real-time data from across the supply chain ecosystem and store it on a centralized server.
+The next-generation Vendor Risk Management solutions are designed to collect real-time data from across the supply chain ecosystem and store it on a centralized server.
 That improves the due diligence process.
-You can rest assured that everyone will have access to the same database, and unlike spreadsheets, the chances of errors are zero with VRM software.
+In addition, you can rest assured that everyone will have access to the same database, and unlike spreadsheets, the chances of errors are zero with VRM software.